Optimal Model Performance

 Summary

-- If we knew the joint distribution of \(X\) and \(Y\), we would be able to find the best possible model.
-In practice, however, we can access only a sample from this distribution - our data.
+and , we would be able to find the best possible model.
+In practice, however, we can access only a sample from this distribution - our data. - Empirical risk approximates the actual risk better and better as the sample size increases.

 - We neither want to underfit nor overfit the training data.
 The aim is to find the sweet spot in between.